The Bossy Rossy Show: Episode

-Mayhem Miller is eliminated from the competition.
+Mayhem Miller (pictured) is eliminated from the competition.

-For this episode's mini-challenge, the contestants must create a military inspired outfit for the Drag Army.
+The contestants return to the Werk Room after Dusty Ray Bottoms's elimination from the competition.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with creating military-inspired outfits for the Drag Army.
 The Vixen is declared the winner.

-For the main challenge, the contestants are paired up and tasked with improvising on the day-time talk show Bossy Rossy.
+RuPaul reveals the main challenge, which tasks the contestants with pairing up and improvising on the day-time talk show Bossy Rossy Show.
+As the winner of the mini-challenge, The Vixen gets to select her partner, then pair the other contestants.
 Following are the segments and team members: